RLOpenCatalyst/catdocs/Catalyst/source/orgsetupdefined.rst

  * Select the business group from Business Group drop down list
  * Select the project from the Project drop down list
  * Enter the user name to access the chef server for import in the User Name field
  * Choose authentication type from the Choose Authentication Type drop down list.
-RL Catalyst provides two types of authentication, you can either choose Password or by uploading the PEM file
+RLCatalyst provides two types of authentication, you can either choose Password or by uploading the PEM file
  * Type Password or upload PEM file
  * Click on Import button
  * Close the popup containing the success message 'Node imported'